Eske Willerslev: Peopling of Southeast Asia

 In 2018 Willerslev lead an international research team sequencing 26 ancient human genome sequences from across Southeast Asia, some dating back 8 thousand years, 4 thousand years earlier than previous sequences from the region.
 This was made possible by a modified whole genome capture approach.
 They used this data to test two hypotheses on southeast Asian population history: One theory argues that the indigenous Hòabìnhian hunter-gatherers who populated Southeast Asia from 44,000 years ago adopted agricultural practices independently, without the input from early farmers from East Asia.
-A second theory, referred to as the ‘two-layer model’ favours the view that migrating rice farmers from what is now China replaced the indigenous Hòabìnhian hunter-gatherers.
+A second theory, referred to as the 'two-layer model', favours the view that migrating rice farmers from what is now China replaced the indigenous Hòabìnhian hunter-gatherers.
 They determined that neither interpretation fits the complexity of Southeast Asian history and that contemporary Southeast Asians have been influenced by at least four migration waves.
-The first wave is represented by Hòabìnhian hunter-gatherers who were closely genetically related to traditional hunter-gatherers in Malaysia, the Philippines, and the Andaman Islands (so-called “negritos”).
+The first wave is represented by Hòabìnhian hunter-gatherers who were closely genetically related to traditional hunter-gatherers in Malaysia, the Philippines, and the Andaman Islands (so-called "negritos").
 The second wave derived from mainland China and brought with them farming economies such as rice 4000 years ago and mixed with the Hòabìnhians.
 These were followed by two additional migration waves; by 2 thousand years ago, Southeast Asian individuals carried additional East Asian ancestry components.
-One component likely represents the introduction of ancestral Kradai languages in Mainland southeast Asia, and another the Austronesian expansion reaching Indonesia by 2.1 thousand years ago and the Philippines by 1.8 thousand years ago.
+One component likely represents the introduction of ancestral Kra-Dai languages in Mainland southeast Asia, and another the Austronesian expansion reaching Indonesia 2.1 thousand years ago and the Philippines 1.8 thousand years ago.
 Among their genomes was also an ancient Jōmon genome from Japan that showed shared genetic history with the Hòabìnhians.

 Past disease genetics

-Willerslevs team has been the first to conduct large scale genome sequencing of ancient pathogens.
-In 2015 they showed that plague was a likely driver of Bronze Age population dynamics, which as of 2015 represents the oldest genomes of Yersinia pestis (the etiological agent of plague) reported.
+Willerslev's team has been the first to conduct large scale genome sequencing of ancient pathogens.
+In 2015 they showed that plague was a likely driver of Bronze Age population dynamics, which as of 2015 represents the oldest reported genomes of Yersinia pestis (the etiological agent of plague).

-Later they showed that westward-expanding Huns carried with them plague that was basal to the Justinian plague, and are thus the likely source of this plaque entering into Europe with the devastating consequence of killing millions as a result.
+Later they showed that westward-expanding Huns carried with them plague that was basal to the Justinian plague, and are thus the likely source of its introduction in Europe killing millions as a result.

 In 2018 they published a large-scale study on ancient genomes of Hepatitis B (HBV).
-They found evidence of a long-term association of modern HBV genotypes with humans dating back at least 4,5 thousand years, which includes genotypes that are now extinct.
+They found evidence of a long-term association of modern HBV genotypes with humans dating back at least 4.5 thousand years, which includes genotypes that are now extinct.
 They also found that in several cases, the geographical locations of the ancient genotypes do not match present-day distributions.
 Genotypes that today are typical of Africa and Asia, as well as a subgenotype from India, are shown to have an early Eurasian presence with humans, revealing a complexity of HBV evolution that is not evident when considering modern sequences alone.